gearglow/ReptiliaWithATwist/The List.md

 "Boom!"
 She yelled, triggering her make-shift grenade.
 There was a blinding flash of light, even through her closed eyelids, and she felt the wash of the pressure wave from the explosion.
 A crimson wave of stunning magic followed, crackling against her shield as she stood, unsealing her ears and opening her eyes.

 The entire class was lying on the floor, stunned, as was the disillusioned lump in the corner.
-Elysia _reenervated_ Hermione, Ron, and Neville, asking them to revive the rest.
+Elysia _reenervated_ Hermione, asking her to revive the rest.
 She made her way to the corner, casting a quick _finite_ to reveal the still-stunned Professor Moody.

 "What have we here?"
 She mused aloud.
 A quick search-and-seizure revealed the professor's wand, two spares, an enchanted flask, a couple of non-descript portkeys, and a collapsible metal baton, all of which she promptly confiscated.
 She then levitated the erstwhile professor to a chair, bound him with _incarcerous,_ and threw in a _petrificus totalis_ for good measure.